Parth-Srivastava-bithub/UniNotes/Unit 2.md

-## Extractint the Minimum from Binomial Heap
+## Extracting the Minimum from Binomial Heap
 ---

 ### Steps to Extract the Minimum from a Binomial Heap: